American Rescue Plan Act of 2021: Final passage

 On March 10, 2021, the House passed the Senate bill on a near party-line (Jared Golden was the only one to vote against) vote of 220–211 (concurring in the Senate amendments), sending the bill to President Biden for his signature.
 Biden signed the bill the following day, on March 11, 2021.
-On March 15, 2021, the White House announced that Gene Sperling will oversee the implementation of the bill.
+On March 15, 2021, the White House announced that Gene Sperling would oversee the implementation of the bill.
 Following the signing, Biden and his top messengers kicked off a "Help Is Here" tour across the country to promote the legislation, with Harris visiting a COVID-19 vaccination site in Las Vegas and First Lady Jill Biden visiting an elementary school in New Jersey.
 On March 16, Biden promoted the bill in Chester, Pennsylvania.